Human-Singularity/gregory-ms-website/content/post/2025-05-25-gregory-ai-update-better-algorithms/index.md

 ### Join Us in Shaping the Future

-Gregory AI is fueled by hope and community support and we welcome any contribution in any form.
+GregoryAi is fueled by hope and community support and we welcome any contribution in any form.

 [You can support the project with a donation](https://donate.stripe.com/6oEeVmf1tdHIdOw7ss) and by sharing it with your network.